It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 - Automatic cleanup : you can schedule automatic cleaning of your database.
 If you update your site very little, a weekly or even monthly update will be sufficient.
 If you submit a lot of content and post daily, opt for the daily option.

-A CDN (Content Delivery Network) is a service that can be used to gain speed.
+A CDN (Content Delivery Network) is a service that can be used to increase display speed.

 It allows you to store your files on several servers across the globe.
-Concretely, if you are looking to display a site that uses a CDN, the CDN will send you the files that are closest to you (for example, via a server located in Paris).
+Concretely, if you are looking to display a site that uses a CDN, the CDN will send you the files that are closest to you (for example, via a server located near your city).

-I have grouped the last two tabs we'll see together within the same section.
+I have grouped the last three tabs within the same section.

-The Add-Ons section allows you to add two other functionalities:
+The Add-Ons section allows you to add other functionalities in one click:

 - Varnish: check this only if you are using a Varnish server.